weaviate/weaviate/README.md

 You can also build question and answer extraction, summarization and classification systems.

-You can see [code examples here](https://github.com/weaviate/weaviate-examples), and you might find these blog posts useful:
+You can see [project examples here](https://github.com/weaviate-tutorials) or [quick notebook tutorials here](https://github.com/weaviate/recipes), and you might find these blog posts useful:

 - [The ChatGPT Retrieval Plugin - Weaviate as a Long-term Memory Store for Generative AI](https://weaviate.io/blog/weaviate-retrieval-plugin)
 - [Giving Auto-GPT Long-Term Memory with Weaviate](https://weaviate.io/blog/autogpt-and-weaviate)